spencer-shadley/completed-class/17-NoSQL/supplemental/indexeddb-guide.md

 ## About

-- Client-side NoSQL storage
+- JavaScript API for client-side NoSQL storage

 - Intended for high performance storage with lots of data

-  - Web Storage (`localStorage` or `sessionStorage`) is still useful to store small pieces of data
+  - Web Storage (`localStorage` or `sessionStorage`) is still useful to store simple small pieces of data

 - Uses an object store - JavaScript Objects, files, arrays, numbers, ...anything that can be cloned